mohammed-kawsar/Connect-Therapy/README.md

 - Store the ***Access key ID*** and ***Secret access key*** in a ***secure*** location.
 You will need these later

-> Note: ***Ensure the keys are kept secret and secure otherwise you're AWS S3 may be abused and you may incur unwanted expenses on your account***
+> Note: ***Ensure the keys are kept secret and secure otherwise your AWS S3 may be abused and you may incur unwanted expenses on your account***
 - Press 'Close'

 - Click on the user you just created.